dcorovic2/nwt-project/README.md

 # Out of office

-Out of office is a web application created for an employee leave tracking at company.
+Out of office is a web application created for leave tracking of an employee at the company.

 ## Installation